openshift/training/rc-setup.md

 `*

-As `joe` scale your application up to three instances using the `osc resize`
+As `joe` scale your application up to three instances using the `oc resize`
 command:

-    osc resize --replicas=3 rc/ruby-example-1
+    oc resize --replicas=3 rc/ruby-example-1

 Wait a few seconds and you should see your application scaled up to 3 pods.

-    osc get pods | grep -v "example"
+    oc get pods | grep -v "example"
     POD                    IP          CONTAINER(S) ...
 STATUS  CREATED
     ruby-example-3-6n19x   10.1.0.27   ruby-example ...
 Running 2 minutes
     ruby-example-3-pfga3   10.1.0.26   ruby-example ...
 Running 18 minutes